Investment Management Begins with Planning

 Our Standard Platform Fee Schedule applies to clients with a portfolio over $1 million.
 The annual percentage cost for portfolios valued between $1,000,000 and $5,000,000 begins at 1.25% and declines incrementally to 1%, declining further for larger portfolios.
 Portfolios under $1,000,000 are subject to a minimum quarterly fee.
 Your cost is determined by the aggregate value of your assets under our management (401k, IRA, Personal).
-As your account value increases, your annual cost percentage incrementally decreases.
+As your portfolio’s value increases, your annual cost percentage incrementally decreases.

 Watch & Learn in a Nutshell…

 Your Advantage Working with a Fiduciary, Fee-only Advisor